-This is pretty commonplace in fantasy, where you rack up terms, place names, slang, and other words that are part of complex world building.
+This is pretty commonplace in fantasy, where you rack up terms, place names, slang, and other words that are part of complex novel world building.
 Many fantasy series, in fact, have their own affiliated or “unofficial” encyclopedias published once the series runs out and a publisher senses that there is still money in ‘dem dere hills to be made from fans.

 Building Inside Jokes With Your Reader

-Having special words, repeating images, inside jokes and the like serves to bring readers further into your world because they feel like a member of an exclusive club.
+Developing a voice in writing that includes special words, repeating images, inside jokes and the like serves to bring readers further into your world because they feel like a member of an exclusive club.

-But non-fantasy novels can have this inclusive, world building effect, too.
+But non-fantasy novels can have this inclusive, worldbuilding effect, too.
 One of the best examples I can think of has been stuck in my head because we’ve randomly named our GPS voice “Patty.”
 Relevant?
 Hardly.
 Stick with me for a minute, though, because it’s about to get more random.
 The only thing I can think of when I hear the name “Patty” is Tina Fey.